Biostatistics with R

 where the symbol "^" reresents "to the power".
 Thus, "(z/r)^0.38" "divides z by r and raises the resulting number to the power 0.38".

-Note the explicit usage of brackets for grouping the terms to remove ambiguity.
+Note the explicit usage of brackets for grouping the terms to implement operator precedence and to remove ambiguity.

 Math library functions

 In order to carry out certain standard mathematical operations, R has internal library functions.
 In programming languages, a function is a collection of code statements that can perform a task.
-A functtion can take one or more input parameter values, and should give an output result.
+A function takes one or more input parameter values and should give a single output object as result.

 For example, if we want to find the natural logarithm of a variable x, we can call the function called log as follows: